What a Strong Core Really Looks Like

-Think of a 400-pound sumo wrestler.
-“Nice abs” probably doesn’t come to mind.
-That’s because most people associate a strong core with a six-pack.
+Think of a 180-kilogram sumo wrestler.
+"Nice abs" probably doesn't come to mind.
+That's because most people associate a strong core with a six-pack.
 But the truth is, it has nothing to do with muscle definition.
-“These larger athletes have a ton of muscle, despite what you can see,” says Sue Falsone, a clinical specialist in sports physical therapy and a Nike Performance Council member who specializes in recovery.
-“They’re good examples of how you don't have to be lean to be strong and powerful.”
+"These larger athletes have loads of muscle, despite what you can see", says Sue Falsone, a clinical specialist in sports physiotherapy and a Nike Performance Council member who specialises in recovery.
+"They're good examples of how you don't have to be lean to be strong and powerful".

-Whether you’re looking to lift competitively, be the standout on your intramural softball team, or just hike recreationally, a strong, stable core can make any movement feel easier and reduce your risk for injury.
+Whether you're looking to lift competitively, be the standout on your company football team or just hike recreationally, a strong, stable core can make any movement feel easier and reduce your risk for injury.

 A Close-Up of the Core

 Your core is actually made up of at least 30 muscles.
 Giving an exact count is tough because some experts include the diaphragm and pelvic floor, and even the lats and pecs.
 (Defining the core is a widely contested conversation in the fitness community.)
-According to Ajit Chaudhari, PhD, a professor of physical therapy and the director of the Ohio State University Clinical, Functional, and Performance Biomechanics Laboratory, these are the main players everyone agrees on:
+According to Ajit Chaudhari, PhD, a professor of physiotherapy and the director of the Ohio State University Clinical, Functional and Performance Biomechanics Laboratory, these are the main players everyone agrees on:

 - Rectus abdominis

-This is the long abdominal muscle that runs down your belly and allows you to pull your rib cage and pelvis toward each other for sit-ups as well as total-body movements, like throwing, running and jumping.
-It’s known as the “six-pack muscle” because bands of fascia, the plastic-wrap-like connective tissue that surrounds your muscles and organs, divide the muscle into six, sometimes eight, sections.
+This is the long abdominal muscle that runs down your belly and allows you to pull your ribcage and pelvis towards each other for sit-ups as well as total-body movements, like throwing, running and jumping.
+It's known as the "six-pack muscle" because bands of fascia, the cling-film-like connective tissue that surrounds your muscles and organs, divide the muscle into six, sometimes eight, sections.
 (Sidebar: You likely already have the definition; whether or not you can see it depends mostly on how much fat is on top of this muscle.)